 A commitment to the core values as defined above: Artistry, Youth and Community Voice, Social Justice, Partnership, and Professional Development.

 *The funding partner for this program have made a commitment to serving organizations in specific U.S. regions where music engagement opportunities for students may be limited by socioeconomics, geography, or related factors.
-During this inaugural year of the program, only organizations in these states or regions will be eligible to apply: Alaska, Arizona, Southern California, Idaho, Iowa, Kentucky, the Upper Peninsula of Michigan, Minnesota, Montana, New Mexico, North Carolina, North Dakota, Ohio, Oregon, South Dakota, Tennessee, Virginia, Washington, West Virginia, and Wisconsin.
+Only organizations in these states or regions will be eligible to apply: Alaska, Arizona, Southern California, Idaho, Iowa, Kentucky, the Upper Peninsula of Michigan, Minnesota, Montana, New Mexico, North Carolina, North Dakota, Ohio, Oregon, South Dakota, Tennessee, Virginia, Washington, West Virginia, and Wisconsin.

 Organizations that meet the eligibility requirements and are compatible with the grant priorities are invited to complete an application.

 Eligibility and applications will be reviewed and scored by an independent panel of experts and educators from the field of music and creative youth development.
 Each application will be evaluated based on commitment to the core values and primary objectives of the program, including capacity building and partnership potential.
-To ensure due diligence for grantees, applicants will have an opportunity to engage in conversations with the selection committee to discuss their priorities, goals, and questions.
 The committee’s rankings and recommendations will be reviewed by the LA Phil Learning Team, who will make the final selection of grantee partners.